JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 findcolorscheme
 ```

-If you prefer, you can 'roll your own' search.
+If you prefer, you can ‘roll your own’ search.
 ```
 [k for (k, v) in ColorSchemes.colorschemes if occursin(r"colorbrew"i, v.category)]
 265-element Array{Symbol,1}: